 Markus is the android that can lead the revolution in the game if everything goes as intended.
 He used to take care of his human owner Carl Manfred, although he’s been treated more like a son than an actual caretaker machine.
 Markus managed to give the man hope and comfort after the accident that forced him onto a wheelchair and the critical relationship with his biological son Leo who became addicted to drugs.

-Markus is played by Jessie Williams.
+Markus is played by Jesse Williams.

-The three characters will interact properly with each other for the first time in the Crossroads chapter.
+The three characters will interact with each other for the first time in the Crossroads chapter.
 If Kara and Alice fail to reach the station without being noticed by the police earlier in the story, Connor can chase them with the sole intention of capturing the two for interrogation, but it is bound to fail.
 If you go through this event in your playthrough, he will apologize to the girls for being so blind and acting like a machine following the wrong orders at the time (unless you went for the red path instead).
 Connor and Markus will even share a rather short, but deep conversation before that, a crucial part in Connor’s final awakening or alternative machine storyline.

 The Side Characters